 Not to mention, you can also use them at the end of your breastfeeding journey for weaning.

 11. Postnatal vitamins

 Staying as healthy as you can is important while you’re caring for your newborn.
+This is why prenatal vitamin are important breastfeeding essentials.
 It’s a happy and exhausting time.
 You might not be eating or sleeping well.